 The full ingredients list and instructions are found in the printable recipe card at the end of this post.
 I highly recommend reading the blog post all the way through so that you don’t miss any tips or substitution suggestions, to ensure that you have all the ingredients and equipment required and understand the steps and timings involved.

 It’s hard to beat the classic flavor combination of fresh tomatoes, Mozzarella cheese, and basil, and if you’re looking for a light and tasty salad to share with your friends, look no further than the classic Caprese salad.

-This Italian dish is easy to make and always a hit with diners.
+This Italian dish is easy to make and is always a hit with diners.
 So why not give it a try?
 Your guests will be impressed!

 Ingredients & Equipment Used In This Recipe

-While most ingredients can be bought in grocery stores, for your convenience, any specialized or notable ingredients and equipment needed for this recipe have been linked to Amazon or other stores if available online.
+While most components can be bought in grocery stores, for your convenience, any specialized or notable ingredients and equipment needed for this recipe have been linked to Amazon or other stores if available online.